 Dealing with files can often result in error messages.
 Unfortunately, they can be among the hardest for which to track down the actual cause.
 The “error in file(con, “r”) : cannot open the connection” error message is an example of this problem.
-This error message always involves a problem opening a file but not necessarily the same one.
+This sort of “cannot open folder/access denied” error message always involves a problem opening a file but not necessarily the same one.
 This is the type of error that is hard to diagnose and fix.

-The ultimate cause of this error is the inability of the program to access a file.
-However, there seem to be two main reasons that trigger this error.
+The ultimate cause of this error in file(con is the inability of the program to access a file.
+However, there seem to be two main reasons that trigger this access denied error message.

 The first reason is a problem with the file path.
 This would be a case where the directory is off in some fashion making impossible for the program to access the file.

 The second reason is that the R compiler does not have permission from your computer to access the file.
 This may not make sense at first, but there are reasons why this may be the case.
 One such reason would be trying to access the file from a user profile other than the one you are currently using.
 Another reason would be that you are trying to access a file from a critical part of your system.

 Unfortunately, fixing this problem is not easy.
 This is because the reasons for it are complex and can result from several different causes.
 However, are some actions that you can take that might work.